-Measurement Focus and Basis of Accounting - The accounting and financial reporting treatment is determined by measurement focus.
+Measurement Focus and Basis of Accounting - The accounting and financial reporting treatment applied to a fund is determined by its measurement focus.
 Enterprise accounting uses a flow of economic resources measurement focus.
-Under this measurement focus, all assets, all deferred outflows of resources, all liabilities, and all deferred inflows of resources are included on the Statement of Net Position.
-The operating statement presents increases (e.g., revenues) and decreases (e.g., expenses) in net position.

-Basis of accounting refers to when revenues and expenses are recognized in the accounts and reported in the financial statements.
-The accrual basis of accounting is used for reporting purposes.
-Revenues are recognized when they are earned and expenses are recognized when they are incurred.
+With this measurement focus, all assets, deferred outflows of resources, liabilities, and deferred inflows of resources are included on the Statement of Net Position.
+Operating statements present increases (i.e., revenues) and decreases (i.e., expenses) in Net Position.
+The accrual basis of accounting is utilized for reporting purposes.
+Revenues are recognized when they are earned, and expenses are recognized when they are incurred.

-Budgetary Process - Unlike other public schools located in the State of Ohio, community schools are not required to follow budgetary provisions set forth in Ohio Rev. Code Section 5705, unless specifically provided in the school's contract with its sponsor.
+Budgetary Process - Unlike traditional public schools located in the State of Ohio, community schools are not required to follow budgetary provisions set forth in Ohio Rev. Code Section 5705, unless specifically provided in the School's contract with its Sponsor.
 The contract between the School and its Sponsor requires a detailed school budget for each year of the contract.
+In addition, the Board adopted an operating budget at the beginning of fiscal year 2015.
 However, the budget does not have to follow the provisions of Ohio Rev. Code Section 5705, except for section 5705.391 as it relates to five-year forecasts.

-Cash and Cash Equivalents - All cash received by the School is maintained in a demand deposit account, and a money market account.
+Cash and Cash Equivalents - All cash received by the School is maintained in a demand deposit account and a money market account.
 For purposes of the Statement of Cash Flows and for presentation on the Statement of Net Position, investments with an original maturity of three months or less at the time they are purchased are considered to be cash equivalents.
-The School did not have any investments during the period ended June 30, 2019.

-Intergovernmental Revenues - The School currently participates in the State Foundation Program and the Career Based Intervention (CBI) Program, which are reflected under "State Aid" on the Statement of Revenues, Expenses and Changes in Net Position.
+Intergovernmental Revenues - The School currently participates in the State Foundation Program, and the Career Based Intervention (CBI) Program, which are reflected under "State Aid" on the Statement of Revenues, Expenses and Changes in Net Position.
 Revenues received from these programs are recognized as operating revenues in the accounting period in which all eligibility requirements have been met.